From the advertising column to the digital age – How you benefit from Amazon DSP

 What is targeting?

 You probably know this: You are looking for a specific item, such as Adidas sneakers.
-And suddenly, you see ads for various sneakers all over the web.
+And suddenly you see ads for various sneakers all over the internet.
 That is targeting.

 A target audience is precisely defined.
 This includes both demographic data as well as interests, search, and purchasing behavior.

-Based on this data, Amazon then displays ads that the company believes align with the shopper’s previous purchasing behavior.
-This targeted advertising is much more likely to be viewed than ads that have nothing to do with the user’s interests.
+Based on this data, Amazon then displays ads that the company assumes match the shopper’s previous purchasing behavior.
+This targeted advertising is much more likely to be viewed than one that has nothing to do with the user’s interests.

 Retargeting

-Retargeting is also part of targeting.
-If a shopper clicks on a listing but does not make a purchase, you as a seller want to encourage these customers to buy.
+Targeting also includes retargeting.
+If a shopper clicks on a listing but does not purchase it, you as a seller want to encourage these customers to make a purchase.
 Since the product detail page has already been clicked, there is obviously interest in your product.

-With Amazon DSP, you can reach these undecided customers again on other sites, such as while they are browsing social media.
-This way, your product keeps coming back into the shoppers’ focus and can still encourage them to make a purchase with the right ads.
+With Amazon DSP, you can reach these undecided customers again on other sites, such as while they are on social media.
+This way, your product keeps coming back into the focus of shoppers and can still encourage them to make a purchase with the right ads.

 The Demand Side Platform allocates advertising space to marketers.
-The ads that are then displayed are perfectly tailored to the customers, significantly increasing the likelihood that the advertising will be viewed rather than ignored.
+The ads that are then displayed are perfectly tailored to the customers, and the likelihood is greatly increased that the advertising will be viewed rather than ignored.

 That brings us to the next question: